-During the past year, the county formed an Interagency Leadership Team (ILT), which is the leadership group overseeing the development of a Children's Systems of Care (CSOC) model for Calaveras County.
+In 2020, the county formed an Interagency Leadership Team (ILT), which is the leadership group overseeing the development of a Children's Systems of Care (CSOC) model for Calaveras County.
 The ILT has had monthly meetings since September 2020.
 There is also a CSOC Advisory Team that has worked on MOU development and other critical issues on behalf of the ILT.
 All of these bodies are functioning to better integrate services for youths in Calaveras County.